eddie-energy/architecture/arc42/05-building-block-view/data-models/data-model-meter-data-portal/data-model-meter-data-portal.md

 <img src="./figures/CIM transfer Data.png" width="1033">
 </div>

+A description of the attributes of this model is provided [here](../data-model-master-data/Class%20and%20attributes%20CIM%20Transfer%20Data%20Base.md).
 Notably, The Regional Data-sharing Infrastructure of each country may offer energy-related data in different formats.
 In such cases, mapping from country-specific data models to our data model (shown above) needs to be formulated.
 So far, we have created mappings for the following countries:

 | Country | Data Model |
 |-|-|